 - Personal injury protection, also known as PIP: $8,000 per person, per accident.
 PIP benefits include medical expenses and lost wages.

 - Bodily injury caused by an uninsured auto: $20,000 per person, $40,000 per accident.

 - Damage to someone else’s property: $5,000 per accident.

 When a policyholder is underinsured, the person is not carrying enough bodily injury coverage to cover the cost of your injuries.
 Underinsured motorist coverage is referred to as UIM.

 Unlike uninsured motorist coverage, underinsured motorist coverage is not mandatory under Massachusetts law.
 However, it’s a good idea to have underinsured motorist coverage to protect yourself and your family.
 Underinsured motorist coverage will provide compensation if your losses exceed the amount of an at-fault driver’s insurance.

-For example, if the at-fault driver’s liability policy limit is $50,000 and you end up with $60,000 worth of damage from an accident, underinsured motorist coverage could protect you from having to pay the $10,000 difference out of pocket if your policy limits are greater than $50,000.
+For example, if the at-fault driver’s liability policy limit is $50,000 and you end up with $60,000 worth of damage from an accident, underinsured motorist coverage could allow you to collect the other $10,000 from your underinsurance policy, if your policy limits are greater than $50,000.

 Underinsured motorist damages include both property damage and bodily injury damage.

 To receive underinsured motorist benefits, you must prove that another party is to blame for the accident and that the at-fault party does not have enough insurance coverage to compensate you for the full value of your claim.
 In addition, you must be able to prove how much your case is worth.Why Would a Driver Be Underinsured?